 Emotional Support Animal Laws In PA

-There are two primary regulations the will support you in having an emotional support animal in Pennsylvania: the Act Carrier Access Act (ACAA) and the Fair Housing Act (FHA).
-PA emotional support animal laws are the same as other states.
+There are two primary regulations that will support you in having an emotional support animal in Pennsylvania: the Act Carrier Access Act (ACAA) and the Fair Housing Act (FHA).
+PA emotional support animal laws 2022 are the same as in other states.

 Housing Laws For Pennsylvania Emotional Support Animal